 ~ SWEET LUPINS ~

-But now we have found a new sweet lupin- the Dieta Lupin was bred in the UK specially for human use and is completely non-bitter, even without any special preparation.
+But now we have found a new sweet lupin - the variety "Dieta" was recently bred in the UK specially for human use and is completely bitter-free, even without any special preparation.
+It's a whole new vegetable to try, that is easy and tasty!

 This grows to 2ft - 3ft tall and make spikes of beautiful flowers, followed by large pods full of edible high-protein seeds.